DigiByte-Core/digibytejs-wallet-client/README.md

 [![Build Status](https://img.shields.io/travis/bitpay/bitcore-wallet-client.svg?branch=master&style=flat-square)](https://travis-ci.org/bitpay/bitcore-wallet-client)
 [![Coverage Status](https://coveralls.io/repos/bitpay/bitcore-wallet-client/badge.svg)](https://coveralls.io/r/bitpay/bitcore-wallet-client)

-The *official* client library for [bitcore-wallet-service] (https://github.com/bitpay/bitcore-wallet-service).
+The *official* client library for [digibytejs-wallet-service](https://github.com/digibyte/digibytejs-wallet-service).

 ## Description

-This package communicates with BWS [Bitcore wallet service](https://github.com/bitpay/bitcore-wallet-service) using the REST API.
+This package communicates with BWS [DigiByteJS wallet service](https://github.com/bitpay/digibytejs-wallet-service) using the REST API.
 All REST endpoints are wrapped as simple async methods.
-All relevant responses from BWS are checked independently by the peers, thus the importance of using this library when talking to a third party BWS instance.
+All relevant responses from DWS are checked independently by the peers, thus the importance of using this library when talking to a third party DWS instance.

-See [Bitcore-wallet] (https://github.com/bitpay/bitcore-wallet) for a simple CLI wallet implementation that relays on BWS and uses bitcore-wallet-client.
+See [Bitcore-wallet](https://github.com/bitpay/bitcore-wallet) for a simple CLI wallet implementation that relays on BWS and uses bitcore-wallet-client.

 ## Get Started

-You can start using bitcore-wallet-client in any of these two ways:
+You can start using digibytejs-wallet-client in any of these two ways:

-* via [Bower](http://bower.io/): by running `bower install bitcore-wallet-client` from your console
+* via [Bower](http://bower.io/): by running `bower install digibytejs-wallet-client` from your console
-* or via [NPM](https://www.npmjs.com/package/bitcore-wallet-client): by running `npm install bitcore-wallet-client` from your console.
+* or via [NPM](https://www.npmjs.com/package/digibytejs-wallet-client): by running `npm install digibytejs-wallet-client` from your console.

 ## Example